Forum Institutional

 Digital Editor, World Economic Forum

-• The World Economic Forum's Annual Meeting of the Global Future Councils is taking place in Dubai from 15-17 October.
+• The World Economic Forum's Annual Meeting of the Global Future Councils took place in Dubai from 15-17 October.

-• Hundreds of experts on AI, geopolitics, the climate crisis, economic growth and more are participating.
+• Hundreds of experts on AI, geopolitics, the climate crisis, economic growth and more participated.

-This week, around 500 interdisciplinary experts from 80 countries are gathering in Dubai, United Arab Emirates, for the World Economic Forum's Annual Meeting of the Global Future Councils (AMGFC).
+Around 500 interdisciplinary experts from 80 countries gathered in Dubai, United Arab Emirates, this month for the World Economic Forum's Annual Meeting of the Global Future Councils (AMGFC).

-The gathering, taking place 15-17 October, comes as the world continues to face critical issues ranging from the global climate emergency to the application of advanced technologies like artificial intelligence.
-Moreover, the event is being held amid a fractured geopolitical backdrop and an escalation of war in the Middle East.
+The gathering, held from 15-17 October, came as the world continues to face critical issues ranging from the global climate emergency to the application of advanced technologies like artificial intelligence.
+Moreover, the event was held amid a fractured geopolitical backdrop and an escalation of war in the Middle East.

-This year, AMGFC is centred around three core themes: innovation for inclusive growth; climate action, nature protection and the energy transition; and building trust for global collaboration.
+This year, AMGFC was centred around three core themes: innovation for inclusive growth; climate action, nature protection and the energy transition; and building trust for global collaboration.

-In Dubai, AMGFC participants have gathered to share insights, explore emerging trends and fast-track action aimed at creating a more resilient, inclusive and sustainable future.
-The event, which features over a dozen public sessions, is also attended by business, government, civil society and media leaders.
+In Dubai, AMGFC participants gathered to share insights, explore emerging trends and fast-track action aimed at creating a more resilient, inclusive and sustainable future.
+The event, which featured over a dozen public sessions, was also attended by business, government, civil society and media leaders

 The meeting kicked off with opening remarks from Mohammad Abdullah Al Gergawi, UAE Minister of Cabinet Affairs, and World Economic Forum Founder and Chairman Klaus Schwab.